The Icewind Dale Trilogy: Reception

 The entire trilogy was ranked 9th in Banophernalia's top 10 books for 2000.
 In the same site, the series was given 3 stars for Crystal Shard and 3.5 stars for Streams of Silver and The Halfling's Gem.
 It was considered standard enjoyable fantasy fare, although clichéd.

 Ian Strelec, staff reviewer for d20zines.com, awarded Streams of Silver a B+ rating.
 He praised the vivid descriptions and good characterizations in the novel, but was critical of unrealistic situations as well as an overemphasis on combat scenarios.

 The last volume of the trilogy, The Halfling's Gem, was ranked 14th in the New York Times paperback best sellers' list on 11 March 1990.

 Paul Hughes, in an editorial review of the trilogy on Amazon's website, wrote that, while the book is not Tolkien, it has "brought legions of enthusiastic fans to the genre".
 The reviewer also stated that it is essential for any "Drizzt true believer".

+The Icewind Dale Trilogy appeared on the 2025 Screen Rant "10 Best Forgotten Realms Book Series, Ranked" list at #2.